 In some ways similar to the delinquent but with more experience and skill.
 These burglars have a few years experience and often a lock picking set under their belt.
 Just like the delinquent they will take advantage of unlocked doors and windows but will go the extra mile to steal something of value.

 To protect your home against the opportunist always make sure to lock your doors, windows and any other possible entrances.
 Hide all valuables (especially electronic devices) out of plain sight of open windows.
-Investing in a dead bolt can go a long way, as is motion triggered lights and a small IP camera.
+Investing in a deadbolt can go a long way, as is motion triggered lights and an IP camera.
 You never know when you might need evidence!

 3. The Smasher